 The documentary stands with a good 7.4 rating on IMDB.
 The documentary is based on the saying of the people Avant worked with, which makes it more fascinating.
 It shows significant events in the past in great detail, making it one of the finest movies made on slavery.

 Ma Rainey’s Black Bottom (2020)

-The story revolves around Ma Rainey, hired by a White Producer to record song with her fellow band members in Chicago.
+The story revolves around Ma Rainey, hired by a White Producer to record songs with her fellow band members in Chicago.
 Her character quotes in the movie that the white bosses are only interested in her voice, and without that, she is just a dog in the alley.
 With all this, the film shows different events during the recording of Ma Rainey’s Black Bottom.